rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Napalm/index.md

 docker compose up -d
 ```

-After the containers are up, execute the commands below to copy the static files requested by the Napalm plugin.
+After the containers are up, run the commands below to copy the static files requested by the Napalm plugin.

 1. First, change the permissions of the files using the command below:
 ```bash